AnimatedLEDStrip/server/README.md

 [![codecov](https://codecov.io/gh/AnimatedLEDStrip/AnimatedLEDStripServer/branch/master/graph/badge.svg)](https://codecov.io/gh/AnimatedLEDStrip/AnimatedLEDStripServer)

 # AnimatedLEDStripServer

-A server that is built around the AnimatedLEDStrip library.
+A library that runs a server for controlling LEDs.
+See the [wiki](https://github.com/AnimatedLEDStrip/AnimatedLEDStripServer/wiki) for usage instructions.

 ## Uses Java 9
 Because we use the dokka plugin to generate our documentation, we must use Java <=9